turna1/SEG3125/AI Chatbot Examples/Dialectical Behavioral Therapist/DBTCHATBOT.md

 # 🔹 Developed for educational purposes 🎯

 A simple chatbot designed to assist users with **Dialectical Behavior Therapy (DBT)-related** questions.
-It costs 20 dollars/ hr to read this book with a professional.
+-It costs 20 dollars/ hr to read this book with a professional.
-However, the book is freely available for self-study.
+-However, the book is freely available for self-study.
-This chatbot is built using **Gradio** and can be hosted on **Hugging Face Spaces**.
+-This chatbot is built using **Gradio** and can be hosted on **Hugging Face Spaces**.

 ## 🚀 Features
 - Answers DBT-related questions